thejohnsullivan/McLeian/_posts/2016-07-24-john-sullivan.md

 ***

 Even though I am older than he is, most of the time I can see him as an older brother.
 He has taught me how to appreciate life and how to rediscover my love for God.
+He is a constant reminder of what a man of God I need to be.

 {% include image.html url="/assets/images/John-11.JPG" %}